Black Friday is stupid. Cyber Monday and Boxing Day are dumb too.

 Let’s start with Black Friday: Pitch a tent.
 Line up for hours.
 Get jostled by creepy crowds.
 Crash doors.
 Mad dash.
-Maybe score one of five “door-crasher” deals.
 Get trampled.
 Get more trampled.
 Get pepper sprayed.
 Spend money.
 Save $50?
-Happy holidays?
+Happy holidays!
+Nope, this is stupid.

 Was asked to write a post called: Top Black Friday Shopping Tips.
 Filed 8 words: "Save your money.
 Don't shop on Black Friday."
 Stupid post.